Mike Montgomery (baseball): New York Mets

 On February 14, 2021, Montgomery signed a minor league contract with the New York Mets with an invitation to spring training.
-On March 28, 2021, Montgomery was released by the Mets.
+On March 28, the Mets released Montgomery.

 New York Yankees

 On April 5, 2021, Montgomery signed a minor league contract with the New York Yankees organization.
 On June 1, Montgomery opted out of his minor league contract and became a free agent.
-He had recorded a 7.56 ERA in 4 games for the Triple-A Scranton/Wilkes-Barre RailRiders.
+He had recorded a 7.56 ERA in four games for the Triple-A Scranton/Wilkes-Barre RailRiders.

 Samsung Lions

 On June 1, 2021, Montgomery agreed to a contract with the Samsung Lions of the KBO League.
 During a game on September 10, Montgomery was warned about the league's 12-second pitch rule and subsequently ejected.
-In response to his ejection, Montgomery struck an umpire with a rosin bag, and threw his uniform on the field of play before retreating to the clubhouse.
-Montgomery was not re-signed for the 2022 season and became a free agent.
+In response to his ejection, Montgomery struck an umpire with a rosin bag and threw his uniform on the field of play before retreating to the clubhouse.
+He had a 2–5 record and 5.37 ERA in 11 starts for the Lions.